pathology-dynamics/composite_view/README.md

 ![](images/adjusted_spring_layout.png)
 Figure 3: The graph visualized using the adjusted spring layout, as described above.
 The target nodes are much easier to identify, and the source node clusters can be easily parsed.

+## Additional Files

+* `node_connectivity.py` contains an experimental script for identifying highly connected nodes (utilizing kerned density estimation and k-means clustering).
+This is mostly obsolete, assuming the data input for the visualizer is correctly formatted.
+If not, however, this script will assist in identifying any highly connected nodes (i.e. target nodes); the data input structure is the same as the visualizer, but the source_id and target_id columns don't necessarily have to correspond to the name.

 ## Contact
 If you have any questions regard the Visualizer, email sallegri3@gatech.edu.